 A reduction in force ("RIF") occurs when a position is eliminated without the intention of replacing it and involves a permanent cut in headcount.
-A layoff may turn into a RIF or the employer may choose to immediately reduce their workforce.
 A RIF can be accomplished by terminating employees or by means of attrition.
+The employer may choose to immediately reduce the workforce or may start with a layoff that later turns into a RIF.